Two roads diverged in a yellow wood, and sorry I could not travel both… I took the one less traveled by, and that has made all the difference.

 We creatives (i.e. directors, authors, designers, and more) are especially bad at making decisions.
 Why is this?
 Because we dwell in the realm of possibility.
 Of ideas.
 Sometimes, it's hard to choose just one.
 But that is precisely what we must do.

-When we don’t decide, we dishonor our craft and fail to live up to our callings.
-Moreover, we disappoint those who miss the opportunity to be transformed by what we create.
+When we don't decide, we dishonor our craft and fail to live up to our callings.
+We disappoint those who miss the opportunity to be transformed by what we create.